Can I Change My Status to F-1?

-Option 1-Travel Option.
-This is the fastest option, and is the traditional way most students enter the U.S. to study on a F1 visa.
-You will apply for an F-1 visa at a U.S. consulate (which are only located outside the U.S.), and enter the U.S. using the F-1 visa.
+This is the fastest option and is the traditional way most students enter the U.S. to study with F-1 status.
+You will apply for an F-1 visa at a U.S. consulate (which are only located outside the U.S.), and enter the U.S. using that F-1 visa.

-3. Make an appointment with Krista Garg at the Center for International Education office to discuss your situation and get your questions answered.
+Contact the Center for International Education at firstname.lastname@example.org to discuss your situation and get your questions answered!